Kimserey/BlogArchive/20180504_async_subscibe_angular.md

 ```

 The other benefit from using the `async` pipe is that it shows us the way to decompose our UI into components.
 Because we want to remove the observable, we want to make a binding using `[expenses]="{{ expenses$ | async }}"` so that the component itself taking as input `expenses` will be without `observable`.
 And this is the true beauty of the framework.
 By delaying the subscription till the end, we end up forcing ourselves in writing granular components which are abstracted from asynchronousy.

+## 4. Best practices

+To summarize, those are the best practices to ensure validity of the logic:

+1. Prefer assignments rather than callbacks, assign Observable rather than subscription,
+2. Let the framework terminate the observable,
+3. Leverage the power of components and async pipe to code without asynchronousy,
+4. Use libraries like reselect, rxjs to manipulate observable,
+5. Make sure the external variables used inside the rx operator functions are constants.

 ## Conclusion